Characters of The Last of Us: Riley

 Riley Abel (Yaani King) is Ellie's best friend.
 Appearing in the Left Behind additional content, Ellie and Riley became friends at the military boarding school where Ellie was sent when she turned thirteen, where at some point Riley left to join the Fireflies.
 At the start of Left Behind, she returns after a long absence, and ambushes Ellie in her room.
 The two go to their old hangout in an abandoned shopping mall, where they fight over Riley's revelation that she will soon be posted to another city.
 Ellie eventually supports her decision, but as the two dance together before parting, Ellie becomes tearful, and begs Riley not to leave.
 Without hesitation, Riley rips her dog tags off, deciding to choose Ellie instead of the Fireflies.
 Moved, Ellie impulsively kisses her, which she returns.
 Overjoyed, Riley and Ellie are pondering how to proceed when they are attacked by infected.
 Both sustain bites, and decide to embrace in their final hours together.
 Riley turns, while Ellie does not.

-King prepared for the role of Riley by studying the single-player campaign of The Last of Us, as well as the comic book The Last of Us: American Dreams (2013).
+King prepared for the role of Riley by studying the single-player campaign of The Last of Us, as well as the comic book American Dreams.
 She stated Riley has "an extremely strong personality, very driven, very confident for a 16-year-old".
 King felt Riley and Ellie have a really close friendship, requiring each other to survive.
 She noted they care about each other and can both rely on their relationship.
 She saw Riley as Ellie's mentor, helping her discover new perspectives in the world.

 Storm Reid portrays Riley in the HBO television adaptation.